 The model relies on logistic regression, a common statistical means to correlate events and outcomes.
 Once the user has weather information from onsite or the “cloud,” that information can be entered in online spreadsheets to calculate if a fungicide spray is needed or not.

-Because the model is not patented, it was available for incorporation in a turf-management program from the agrichemical giant Syngenta, and the private agronomy consulting group Greenkeeper.
+Because the model is not patented, it was available for incorporation into a turf-management program from the agrochemical company Syngenta, as well as one by the private agronomy consulting group GreenKeeper.
+These products advise golf-course superintendents when to spray, allowing control while minimizing pesticide use.

-Having shown how the strategy could help control one plant fungus, the UW–Madison researchers decided to expand.
+Having shown how the strategy could help control one plant fungus, Smith decided to expand.
 “I figured the underlying framework that runs the dollar spot app could be used in other plant-disease systems,” says Smith, “starting with the soybean white mold epidemic.”

 Smith next moved to tar spot, a fungal disease that is plaguing Wisconsin corn fields.
 “This year , the weather was conducive, and tar spot started at a really important time for the corn crop,” says Smith.
 “In August, the rain started, and the flooding, and the train came off the tracks with the epidemic of a lifetime.
 In Southwest Wisconsin, some corn fields lost 40 to 60 bushels per acre.”